The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 Image: ChatGPT

 ChatGPT for Mac delivers OpenAI’s powerful language model in a sleek, native app that feels right at home on macOS.
 The dedicated app offers faster access than the web version, with system-wide shortcuts and offline queue functionality (great for when your connection drops!).
 Fans love its seamless document uploading and continuous conversation history.
-The free tier’s limitations can be frustrating, however, and GPT-4 capabilities and some advanced features are locked behind the ChatGPT Plus subscription paywall.
+The newer GPT-5.2 models bring significant improvements in reasoning and accuracy over the previous GPT-4o generation, and features like Agent Mode and Connectors (integrations with Google Drive, Slack, Notion and more) make it more capable than ever.
+The free tier’s limitations can be frustrating, however, and the most powerful features are locked behind paid plans.

 Pros: